Disconnectedness and unboundedness of the solution sets of monotone vector variational inequalities: Examples and open questions

 We conclude this section by two open questions.

-\begin{question} Is it true that if the weak Pareto solution set (or, the Pareto solution set, the proper Pareto solution set) of a symmetric monotone vector variational inequality is nonempty then this set is connected, or not? \end{question} \begin{question} Is it true that if the Pareto solution set of a monotone vector variational inequality is disconnected then this set is unbounded, or not? \end{question} \begin{acknowledgement} The author would like to express his deep gratitude to Professor Nguyen Dong Yen for the enthusiastic encouragement. \end{acknowledgement}
+\begin{question} Is it true that if the Pareto solution set of a monotone VVI is disconnected, then this set is unbounded, or not? \end{question}

+\begin{question} Is it true that if the weak Pareto solution set (or, the Pareto solution set, the proper Pareto solution set) of a symmetric monotone VVI is nonempty, then this set is connected, or not? \end{question}